- LAST REVIEWED: 12 January 2017

 The classic survey text of the field of African American art.
 Porter was the founder of the discipline and first published the book in 1943.
 The 1992 edition adds an introduction by David C. Driskell.
 Porter writes an analytical treatise that defines the field and lays out many of the issues that remain relevant today.
 This is an essential work for graduate students or historiographers interested in how the discourse around artists of African descent emerged.

-Powell, Richard J. Black Art?: A Cultural History.
+Powell, Richard J. Black Art: A Cultural History.
 2d ed.
 London: Thames & Hudson, 2003.

-This is the second edition of the book originally entitled Black Art and Culture in the 20th Century, first published in 1997.
+This is the second edition of the book originally titled Black Art and Culture in the 20th Century, first published in 1997.
 It is a well-illustrated and condensed analysis of “black art.”
 Powell distinguishes black art from African American art by including the black diaspora.
 While he acknowledges the hybridity of black culture, he discusses sites of commonality.
 Powell also discusses video, film, and performance art.
 The advanced analytical discussion is appropriate for advanced undergraduates.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.